Live Chat

 - When active, you'll receive incoming chat requests

-If no agents are available, the bot will automatically suggest the handoff email address (configured in Personality settings) instead of offering live chat.
+If no agents are available, the bot will automatically suggest the handoff email address (configured in the Restrictions tab) instead of offering live chat.
 This prevents the frustrating experience of offering live chat that no one can answer.

 Agent Status Indicator